The Worker Autoscaler is a microservice that monitors Worker input queues and scales Workers up and down according to their workloads.

 Ideally, services may have different ways to measure their workload and different profiles representing a varying “quality of service” assigned to them.

-The Worker Autoscaler automatically scales workers which pass messages asynchronously using RabbitMQ, and which are orchestrated using the Mesos Marathon platform.
+The Worker Autoscaler automatically scales workers which pass messages asynchronously using RabbitMQ, and which are orchestrated using the kubernetes platform.
 However fundamentally the Autoscaler is built on a broader Autoscaler Framework, and the module which monitors RabbitMQ can be swapped out for a module which monitors a different messaging system.
-Similarly if an alternative orchestration platform is being used instead of Marathon, then an appropriate implementation can be supplied to replace the Marathon implementation.
+Similarly if an alternative orchestration platform is being used instead of kubernetes, then an appropriate implementation can be supplied to replace the kubernetes implementation.

-The autoscale-core module contains the core autoscaling application code.
-It is responsible for acquiring a collection of services to monitor from a ServiceSource, validating them and scheduling WorkloadAnalyser runs periodically to get scaling recommendations.
-The application can trigger scaling via a ServiceScaler if the analyzer recommends an action be taken and constraints of the ScalingConfiguration allow it.
+module contains the core autoscaling application code.
+It is responsible for acquiring a collection of services to monitor from a ServiceSource